 Pupils are assessed in a variety of ways depending on the subject.
-In some subjects credit is given for work done throughout the two years which is assessed through Controlled Assessment.
+In some subjects, Controlled Assessments which take place through the year contribute towards the qualification.
 This is either a long project in school time or shorter pieces of work completed under exam conditions.
 Controlled Assessment is an essential element of some GCSEs and a GCSE grade cannot be awarded without it being completed.
 Many subjects are now 100% examination.